Mitacho/animazon/README.md

 Animazon is a website built for studying purposes.
 That website consumes a [GraphQL API](https://github.com/Mitacho/animazon-graphql)

-You can check the final result in this link <https://mitacho.github.io/animazon/>
+You can check the final result at this link <https://mitacho.github.io/animazon/>

+## Technologies behind this website

+- Reactjs
+- TypeScript
+- Styled Components
+- GraphQL ( @apollo/client )

 ## Banner